Dilworth Elementary School and Dilworth PTA support the following activities:

-- Odyssey of the Mind: OM is an international educational program that provides creative problem-solving opportunities for students.
+- Odyssey of the Mind: OM is an international educational program that provides creative problem-solving opportunities for 3rd-5th grade students.
 Team members apply their creativity to solve problems that range from building mechanical devices to presenting their own interpretation of literary classics.

 - Safety Patrol: The Safety Patrol Team is made up of 5th grade students who monitor the hallways before school and during dismissal.
 Safety Patrol also takes charge of the raising and lowering of our school flags daily.

 - Robotics: The Robotics team is selected by tryouts beginning in the Spring of 2022.
 Tryouts are limited to rising 4th and 5th graders.
 The Robotics team meets regularly during their lunch period and after school throughout the fall leading up to their tournament in the spring.